silbinarywolf/go-typescript-react-stack/node/client/README.md

 # TypeScript / React

-## Install modules before running development or production
+## Install node_modules before running development or production

 - Open a terminal and run the following.